-Fathers Rights in Arizona
+Fathers Have Rights in Arizona

-Fathers rights in Arizona presents an interesting issue.
-Many fathers are not aware they have the same rights in an Arizona divorce or child custody case as a mother has.
-This misperception that mothers are afforded greater rights than fathers can sometimes lead to a father taking an overly and unnecessarily aggressive posture.
+Fathers rights in Arizona presents an important issue for many fathers.
+Some parents are not aware they have the same rights in an Arizona divorce or child custody case as a mother has.
+This misperception that mothers are afforded greater rights to children can sometimes lead to a parent taking an overly and unnecessarily aggressive posture.
 They may do so believing they are protecting their rights.
 They may fear losing valuable time with their children.
 The may be concerned about losing the ability to have a voice regarding the major life decisions for the children.

-Mistakes to Avoid
+Mistakes Fathers Need to Avoid in Arizona

-We are going to address some of the biggest mistakes fathers can fall into in an Arizona divorce or child custody case.
-We are also going to provide ways to prevent a father from making these mistakes to provide a father the greatest chance of prevailing in your custody case.
+We are going to address some of the biggest mistakes fathers may fall into in an Arizona divorce or child custody case.
+We are also going to provide ways to prevent a father from making these mistakes to provide you the greatest chance of prevailing in your custody case.
 If you want to protect your rights as a father, you need to avoid making these costly mistakes in your case.

 #1 Waging a Financial War of Attrition

 Some attorneys may encourage you to wage a financial war of attrition to protect your rights as a father.
 This tactic involves bombarding your spouse with extensive and prolonged litigation until the other side simply gives up.
 Unfortunately, it is not that simple.
 Most attorneys are reasonable and do not promote such a tactic.
-However, as with any other profession, there are still some attorneys that are more than happy to take this approach.
-They do so because his or her client requests this tactic be used or because of their selfish interests in billing a father more attorney fees.
-An experienced attorney has plenty of clients and does not need to take this approach to run a professional divorce practice.
+However, as with any other profession, there are still some lawyers who are more than happy to take this approach.
+They do so because his or her client requests this tactic be used or because of their selfish interests in billing more attorney fees.
+An experienced attorney has plenty of clients and does not need to take this approach to run a professional law firm.

 For example, if the court sees you are burying your spouse in overly zealous litigation, the court has the power to issue financial sanctions against you.
 Arizona revised statute section 25-324 gives the court the authority to punish a party who the court believes is abusing the legal system.
 As a result, you may not only not succeed in your effort to bury your spouse in attorney fees, but you may actually immerse yourself financially if the court sanctions you.

-The other problem with waging a war of financial attrition is that the judge on your case, who has the final say as to the issues in your Arizona divorce case, may become upset with your conduct and rule accordingly.
-Judges do not want to see cases coming back before them on a future motion to modify orders when one of the parties has taken a litigious path in their divorce case.
+The other problem with waging a war of financial attrition is that the judge on your case, who has the final say as to the issues in your case, may become upset with your conduct and rule accordingly.
+Judges do not want to see cases coming back before them on a future motion to modify court orders when one of the parties has taken a litigious path in their divorce case.
 As a result, a judge who sees a spouse abusing the legal system may grant the other parent sole custody of the children to ensure issues that can occur in a joint custody situation do not find their way back in front of the court.

 #2 Do Not Be Too Generous in Your Divorce

-Some fathers try to enforce their fathers’ rights in Arizona by taking the opposite approach of mistake #1.
-That is, they choose the strategy of being too generous on the division of assets and debts, spousal maintenance, or alimony out of fear that failing to do so will result in a fight.
+Some men try to enforce their rights by taking the opposite approach of mistake #1.
+That is, they choose the strategy of being too generous on the division of assets and debts, child support and spousal maintenance out of fear that failing to do so will result in a fight.
 This strategy can have a devastating impact on your financial future and is, quite frankly, completely unnecessary.
 The law provides that property is to be divided equitably (i.e., “fairly”) and that child support orders should be entered only to the extent necessary for the support of the children’s basic needs (i.e., “food, shelter, clothing, medical needs, and sometimes educational needs”).

 #3 Giving Up Your Fathers Rights

 Some people have heard the legal system has a preference for mothers over fathers in an custody case.
 This is simply not true.
 The concept of fathers rights in Arizona is not meant to imply that courts favor mothers over fathers in Arizona divorce cases.
 Courts do not favor mothers over fathers in Arizona.
 An Arizona statute provides that an Arizona judge may not prefer mothers over fathers in an Arizona child custody case.
 If a judge violates that law, you have the right to appeal your case to the Arizona Court of Appeals.

 #4 Not Modifying Child Support or Custody Orders

 Some fathers who find themselves financially devastated in an Arizona divorce due to child support orders or spousal maintenance orders stop paying the support instead of seeking a modification of those support orders.
-Similarly, many fathers who did not prevail on their initial requests regarding child custody and parenting time give up because they remember the cost of the original divorce.
+Similarly, many fathers who did not win on their initial requests regarding child custody and parenting time give up because they remember the cost of the original divorce.
 They may not realize that failing to pay the support ordered can lead to judgments being entered against them, financial sanctions being levied against them, and the accrual of interest on the past due support amounts.

 They may have to pay their attorney to defend them and may end up being ordered to pay their former spouses attorney fees as well.
 They may not realize it is much less expensive to pursue a modification case than a complete divorce case because there are significantly fewer issues in a modification case than a divorce case.
 Consider this . . .
 Which is less expensive?
 Continuing to labor under oppressive support orders and orders that limit your time spent with your children or paying a lawyer to assist you in modifying those orders?
 In almost every case, it is less expensive to pursue the modification if your attorney correctly concludes you have a basis to change those orders.

 As Seen on CBS News, ABC News, NBC News, and Fox News